-- Get faster payment and reduce administrative time and cost with direct deposits into specified - Increase security of payments eliminate lost checks - Get more accurate banking audit results consult with your financial institution regarding available options
+- Get administrative time and cost with direct deposits into specified accounts faster payment and reduce - Increase security of payments eliminate lost checks - Get more accurate banking audit results consult with your financial institution regarding available options

 EFT is the electronic transfer of claim payments into a designated bank account based on information submitted by the provider.
 Providers are required to receive claims payments electronically.
 The EFT process is set up to ensure privacy in addition to being quick and efficient.
-To enroll for EFT, providers must complete an enrollment form found on Provider Connection at blueshieldca.com/provider in the Claims section under Enroll in EDI, contact the EDI Department at (800) 480-1221, or access blueshieldca.com/provider/claims/electronic-transactions/submit-edi-inquiry.sp to open an EDI inquiry.
+To enroll for EFT, providers must complete an enrollment form found on Provider Connection at blueshieldca.com/provider in the Claims section under Enroll in EDI, contact the EDI Help Desk at (800) 480-1221.